redbadger/awesome-badger/chriswhealy/InsideJavaScript/Type Coercion/2/README.md

 +strValue              // Returns the numeric value -1
 ```

-But wait a minute, `strValue` is a character string, and everyone knows that character strings cannot necessarily be converted to numbers!
-This is quite correct; but in this case, JavaScript looks at the operation we want to perform and tries to be helpful...
+But wait a minute, the variable `strValue` contains a character string, and everyone knows that character strings cannot necessarily be converted to numbers!
+This is quite correct; but in this case, JavaScript looks at the operation we want to perform and tries to be helpful in the following ways...

-1. The unary[^1] `+` operator attempts to return the numeric representation of its operand

-    > ***Aside***
-    > Don't be misled by the use of the "plus" symbol for this operator.
-This operator returns only the numeric value of its operand, not its ***positive*** numeric value

 1. The value supplied in the variable `strValue` is the character string `"-1"`
-1. The unary `+` operator now attempts to squeeze a numeric value out of the character string `"-1"`
+1. The unary[^1] `+` operator now attempts to squeeze a numeric value out of the character string `"-1"`
 1. Phew, we've been lucky!!
 String value `"-1"` converts nicely to the numeric value `-1`

+    > ***WARNING***
+    >
+    > Don't be misled by the use of the "plus" symbol for this operator.
+    > This operator returns only the numeric value of its operand, not its ***positive*** numeric value.
+    >
+    > This is why `+"-1"` gives back `-1` not `+1`!

 So, we can see that under the surface, JavaScript has automatically converted (or coerced) a character string into a number for us.